-- The Member must commit to measure and submit their data for next Certification Reporting Period. - The baseline for the next Certification Reporting Period will be the last period for which the Member measured their carbon footprint with The Planet Mark, and the Decertified Member must achieve a minimum of 5% reduction compared to that baseline.
+- The Member must commit to measure and submit their data for next Certification Reporting Period. - The baseline for the next Certification Reporting Period will be the last period for which the Member measured their carbon footprint with The Planet Mark, and the Decertified Member must achieve a minimum 10% reduction in scope 1 and 2 emissions compared to that baseline.